 Asking your guests for more reviews can offset any negative reviews you receive.

 Think about it.
 If you have 9 positive reviews and 1 negative review, which is going to influence your opinion as a traveler?
 Asking your guests for reviews can lead to more positive experiences for your business.

 How Do You Handle Negative Reviews?

 No business owner wants negative reviews.
 If you do receive a negative review, address them publicly or privately.
-Make sure you acknowledge the reviewer’s points.
+Make sure you acknowledge the guest's points.
 Share your thoughts about the situation.
 Through discussion, turn the situation into a positive opportunity.

 Do you remember a negative review you received?
 Which of our techniques did you use?
 Share your thoughts and experiences below.